Wild Side West: History

 In 1977, Ramseyer and White moved the bar to 424 Cortland Avenue in Bernal Heights and they purchased the 1890s Italianate-style building.
-Behind the house is a multi-level garden for outdoor meetings, nicknamed Pat’s Magical Garden.
+Behind the house is a multi-level garden for outdoor meetings, nicknamed Pat's Magical Garden.
+The garden has many toilets used as planters, these were collected after they were thrown through the bar’s windows in the early years after the move to Cortland Avenue.
 Notable people that have frequented the bar include Janis Joplin, Joan Baez, Bob Dylan, Madeline Gleason, and others.

 Wild Side West has been active in the community and is a venue for community fundraising such as for an annual breast cancer fund Benefit for the Boob, the Bernal Library Art Project, the St. James Infirmary Clinic, and Lyon Martin Health Services.

 It has frequently been cited as one of San Francisco's remaining 'historic' bars.
 In 2013, it was recognized by San Francisco Architectural Heritage Organization on its original list of 25 Legacy bars that have, "intangible significance" that reflect the spirit of the city.